Montgomeryville Internet Crimes Lawyer

 Many internet crimes are part of larger schemes, such as “phishing” scams, identity theft, or credit card or other financial fraud, all of which are also prohibited by Pennsylvania law.

 In addition, most if not all of these crimes are also prohibited under federal law; when a crime targets a computer, computer system, computer network, or website located outside Pennsylvania, the offenses may be charged at the federal level.
+If you have experienced any of the internet crimes mentioned above, contact our internet crime lawyers in Montgomeryville for legal representation.

 When you choose Rubin, Glickman, Steinberg & Gifford to represent you against internet crimes charges, you can expect that our legal team will hit the ground running in your case, conducting our own thorough investigation, rather than simply relying on the evidence provided by the prosecution, so that we can gather evidence that may be helpful to develop a strong legal defense.
 We will also test the state’s case, including by challenging the reliability of the state’s evidence, or the admissibility of the evidence (including whether it may have been obtained in violation of your rights).